codeceptjs/CodeceptJS/docs/angular.md

 });
 ```

-The similar test written in native syntax of Protractor (inherited from selenium-webdriver) would look like:
+The similar test written in native syntax of Protractor (inherited from selenium-webdriver) would look like this:

 ```js
 it('should create todo item', (I) => {